Associate Dean, School of Liberal Arts & Sciences

 - Jess Gilbert and Gwen Sharp.
 2001.
 “Fractionated Heir Property: A Comparison of Land Inheritance Problems among Native Americans and African Americans.”
 Paper presented at the 64th Annual Meetings of the Rural Sociological Society, Albuquerque, NM, August 15-19.

-- Reviewer, Gender & Society, Rural Sociology, Sociological Inquiry, Sociological Quarterly, Southern Rural Sociology, 49th Parallel, Qualitative Sociology
+- Reviewer, Gender & Society, Rural Sociology, Sociological Inquiry, Sociological Quarterly, Southern Rural Sociology, 49th Parallel, Qualitative Sociology, Current Sociology

 - Member, American Association of University Professors Government Relations Committee (2009-2012)